-3.2.1 Simplest Virtstrap Example
+3.2.1 Simplest virtstrap example

 After virtstrap has been installed a command, vstrap, will be available on your command line.
-You can create a virtstrap enabled project just by doing the following:
+You can create an virtstrap enabled project just by doing the following:

 '''

 $ mkdir myproject

 $ cd myproject

 $ vstrap init

 '''

 This creates a virtualenv in the directory myproject/.vs.env and a bash script at myproject/quickactivate.